-Market interest rates are currently low.
-If market interest rates rise, our net interest income can be negatively affected in the short term.
+Market interest rates remain low.
+When market interest rates rise farther, our net interest income can be negatively affected in the short term.

 The direction and speed of interest rate changes affect our net interest margin and net interest income.
 In the short term, rising interest rates may negatively affect our net interest income, because our interest-bearing liabilities (generally deposits) reprice sooner than our interest-earning assets (generally loans).